fzayed/tic-tac-toe/README.md

 # Tic Tac Toe Game
-## A simple Tic Tac Toe implementation in the Java language.
+## A simple implementation of the Tic Tac Toe game in the Java language accompanied with JUnit Testing Framework.